Journal of Hematology, ISSN 1927-1212 print, 1927-1220 online, Open Access

 Figure 5.

-Figure 5.
-A clot section of the iliac bone biopsy showing cells with diffuse CD117 expression.
+↓ Figure 6.
+A clot section of the iliac bone biopsy showing an increased number of cells with diffuse tryptase staining.

 Figure 6.